17 Things to Buy for Your Newborn

 - Linens, if you're going to use a crib.
 You can use a waterproof mattress pad with crib sheets on top, or you can look for a waterproof pad (called a sheet saver) that fits on top of the fitted sheet.
 Whatever you choose, you'll need one quilted mattress pad, a few waterproof pads, and at least two crib sheets and lightweight blankets.
 Babies don't need pillows, crib bumpers, or fluffy comforters.
 These can even pose a danger of suffocation.
 The same goes for stuffed animals left in the bed.

 - Diapers, whether cloth or disposable, plan on 70 to 90 diaper changes a week to start out, and then around 50 changes a week after six weeks.
-You'll need some kind of pad for the baby to lie on while changing, moistened (alcohol free) diapering wipes, a pail or bucket to dispose of soiled diapers, and probably, diaper rash ointment or cream.
+You'll need some kind of pad for the baby to lie on while changing, moistened (alcohol free) diapering wipes or soft wash cloths, a pail or bucket to dispose of soiled diapers, and probably, diaper rash ointment or cream.

 - Clothing.
-It's a good idea to start with at least six "onesies" (undershirts that snap at the bottom), three to four infant gowns with a drawstring at the bottom, three receiving blankets, a sweater and cap, and three to four pairs of socks or booties.
+It's a good idea to start with at least six "onesies" (undershirts that snap at the bottom), three to four infant gowns with a drawstring at the bottom, three receiving blankets large enough to swaddle the baby, a sweater and cap, and three to four pairs of socks or booties.
 Some parents like to buy several sleepers (stretch suits) that zip up the front.

 - For bath time, you'll need some kind of baby tub.
 For tiny babies, you can get tubs with a sponge insert or those that are sloped with a foam pad inside.
 You'll also need a few terrycloth bath towels and washcloths, baby soap and/or tearless shampoo, brush and comb, and round-tip nail clippers or scissors.